The Design Process: The Contractor’s Edition

 I would like to meet with both you and the owner at this point to review the final drawings, answer questions, review specifications, and make sure we are good to move forward.

 During this meeting, let’s plan a good day and time to meet at the job site on a bi-weekly basis at a minimum.
-I cannot force clients to keep me on their projects during CA (the next phase), but I highly recommend it just so I can be there when something comes up and make those last-minute design decisions… but more on that in a minute.

 5. Construction Administration: This final phase is also referred to as site observation.
 It is easy to misinterpret plans (have you ever tried to assemble a piece of Ikea furniture?
 Imagine those insructions being 10 times more complicated and open to interpretation!)
 Involving the designer for routine visits and discussion ensures that the design vision is kept intact.